eliostvs/tomate-gtk/README.md

 ### Arch

-    yaourt -S tomate-gtk
+    pacaur -S tomate-gtk

 Plugins
 -------

-All plugins are in the repositories and need to be installed seperatly.
+All plugins are in the repositories and need to be installed separately.
 For example `sudo apt-get install tomate-indicator-plugin` will install the indicator plugin under Debian and Ubuntu.

 - [Alarm plugin (tomate-alarm-plugin)][alarm-plugin] Plays a sound when the timer ends.